-An even more condensed version of my Pro Wrestling Post Week In Review for (9/2/18) folks, but never fear, you’ll have the major news stories (as I see fit anyway) for your reading pleasure.
+An even more condensed version of my Pro Wrestling Post Week In Review for (9/2/18) is here for you.
+But never fear, you’ll have the major news stories (as I see fit anyway) for your reading pleasure.
 I’m not slacking, just recovering from watching All In at silly o clock UK time and family commitments.
-But you don’t wanna hear me bitch, so I’ll shut up and let you read.
+But you don’t want to hear me bitch, so I’ll shut up and let you read.
 Enjoy!

 Revolution Pro Wrestling Lands TV Deal

-Being a Brit, I automatically look for news stories about anything pertaining to the industry over here.
+Being a Brit, I automatically look for news stories about anything about the industry over here.
 And this?
-This is a BIG story!
+It is a BIG story!

-Rev Pro – to give it it’s fan name – are one of the big three (in my eyes anyway) promotions here in the UK along with Progress Wrestling and ICW.
-They’ve been around for many years and their shows feature the cream of the British scene as well as top international stars too.
+Rev Pro – to give it it’s fan name – are one of the big three promotions here in the UK along with Progress Wrestling and ICW.
+They’ve been around for many years.
+And their shows feature the cream of the British scene as well as top international stars too.

-FreeSports, a satellite tv channel that airs….erm….some sporting events for free….broke the news a few days ago via their twitter feed.
+FreeSports, a satellite tv channel airs some sporting events for free, broke the news a few days ago via their twitter feed.